 The salts which make the water hard are generally-chloride, carbonates, bi-carbonates, silicates and phosphates of sodium, potassium, iron, calcium and magnesium.

 In D M plant there are three types of resin used for boiler feed water treatment process –

 - Mixed Bed resin

-- Resins are chemical substances (usually polymers of high molecular weight) used to react with salts & eliminates them by chemical process.
+- Resins are chemical substances (usually polymers of high molecular weight) used to react with salts and eliminates them by chemical process.

-- As the name suggests, the cation exchange resin, exchanges the cation & anion exchange resin, exchanges anions with the salts dissolved in hard-water.
+- As the name suggests, the cation exchange resin, exchanges the cation and anion exchange resin, exchanges anions with the salts dissolved in hard-water.

-- It removes the carbonic acid and other gases mixed with water by simple physical method & thereby reduce the chances of corrosion.
+- It removes the carbonic acid and other gases mixed with water by simple physical method and thereby reduce the chances of corrosion.

 - It saves the resins which are very costly chemicals and thereby improves the economy of boiler feed water treatment process.

 The H2CO3 free water is now collected in degasser sump and then pumped to anion exchange resin inlet.